-Subdomain splitting Figure 10 shows the difference in decomposition between the old conservative approach and the new subdivision approach on the Cathedral scene.
+Subdomain splitting Figure 11 shows the difference in decomposition between the old conservative approach and the new subdivision approach.
 Both scene decompositions were run on 1024 cores to show the difference between the two approaches at a high number of cores.
-The parallel ARD approach creates a series of very thin rectangles along the edge of the interface while the new splitting scheme creates more cuboidal subdomains.
+The parallel ARD approach creates a series of very thin rectangles along the edge of the